Overview

 Sort tasks: sort

-When the application is launched for the first time, the tasks are sorted according to time
+When the application is launched for the first time, the tasks are sorted according to time.
+Subsequently, it will

 use the sorting type that is last used in the previous session.